didikmulyadi/nodejs-api-doc/README.md

 We are still updating this package, to make it more useful and easy to use.
 Here are the next that author wants to do

-- [ ] Add an example in `examples` directory for Nest.js Fastify Swagger
-- [ ] Add an example in `examples` directory for Nest.js Express Swagger
-- [ ] Add support for Express.js
 - [ ] Add readme for `bug_report.md`
 - [ ] Add readme for `feature_request.md`